nicoletownley/-liri-node-app/README.md

 # liri-node-app
 Axios - API calls in Node
 Because this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
-So I have included screenshots, a GIF, and/or a video showing us that I have the app working with no bugs.
+So I have included screenshots, and or a GIF, and or a video showing us that I have the app working with no bugs.

 Following, is information as it relates to the application(s)